GPII/gpii-webdriver/README.md

 This will cause the tests to only be run in the Edge browser.
 See above for more details.

+# Firefox

+Firefox 47 and below will work with this package.
+Firefox 48.0 and higher do not work for now.
+For more information, see [GPII-

 # More Information

 For more information, check out the individual docs for: